Balloon FestivalTake in the Splendor

 Handicapped Accessible Walking Paths

+When the forecast called for an Indian summer day in the Lake George Area we decided to explore the Dean Farm Heritage Trail in Stony Creek.
 The Dean Farm Heritage Trail is a handicapped accessible trail system.
 It features several miles of flat, stone pathways, as well as wooded, traditional hiking trails.

 The drive to the trail was short and sweet.
 Stony Creek is about 20 minutes off of Northway exit 23.
 We followed long, winding roads covered with the yellow and red of autumn’s fallen leaves.
 The trail head is marked by a small sign in a gravel parking area.